MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/shell-launcher-quickstart-kiosk.md

 # Quickstart: configure a kiosk experience with Shell Launcher

-When you configure Windows as a *kisok*, you assign a single application to run above the lock screen.
-This is useful for public-facing scenarios, such as a digital sign or a public browser.
+When you configure Windows as a *kiosk* with Shell Launcher, you configure an application to replace the default shell (`explorer.exe`).
+This is useful for public-facing scenarios, such as a point of sale or a business critical application.

 This quickstart provides practical examples of how to configure a kiosk experience on Windows with Shell Launcher.
 The examples describe the steps using a mobile device management solution (MDM) like Microsoft Intune, and PowerShell.
 While different solutions are used, the configuration settings and results are the same.